Join Winston Hazel, Amy Carter and Auriel Majumdar for a panel talk on the role social housing played in shaping the Sheffield music scene.

 Winston is a Sheffield techno legend and former member of Forgemasters, the first act to be released on Warp Records, who in the 90s was part of the scene that flourished in parties at spaces including Castle Court estate.
 Amy is a cultural producer based in Sheffield whose background in music ranges from early days running record shop Injection Records and hosting a pirate radio show broadcasting from social housing in Upperthorpe to more recently establishing Cosmic Family artist management of Afro-fusion band K.O.G and the Zongo Brigade and working part time in public engagement at the University of Sheffield.
 The conversation will be moderated by Auriel Majumdar, a coach, academic, cultural commentator and long-time raver who in 2015 started the #sheffieldgirl campaign in response to women’s voices being left out of the narrative of the city’s music scene.

-The talk will take place in the Project Space and Kollective Coffee and Kitchen will be open for the evening, serving drinks only.
+The talk will take place in Studio I and Kollective Coffee and Kitchen will be open for the evening, serving drinks only.

 The talk will be followed by a Lates night at Foodhall, Sheffield’s DIY volunteer-run community centre/cafe/venue.